 Curry Up Now

 Founded in 2009 by the pun-loving husband and wife duo Akash and Rana Kapoor, Curry Up Now is known for taking traditional Indian flavors and presenting them in a friendly, recognizable format.
 Menu standouts include their iconic Tikka Masala Burrito, Deconstructed Samosa, Naughty Naan, and Sexy Fries (an Indian poutine, of sorts).
 The Curry Up Now empire began as one truck in a small San Francisco Bay Area town, and now includes four trucks and six brick-and-mortars, with more trucks to come and over twenty franchised locations opening all across California and as far east as Atlanta.
+There’s also a Curry Up Now food truck located at luxury shopping center City Center Bishop Ranch in San Ramon, California.

-According to Akash, “”We wanted to offer an underserved cuisine (Indian) in a format that had never been seen before for Indian food: burritos, quesadillix, sexy fries, naughty naan, and more.
+According to Akash, “We wanted to offer an underserved cuisine (Indian) in a format that had never been seen before for Indian food: burritos, quesadillix, sexy fries, naughty naan, and more.
 When we first started, our customers wanted something different, and we saw this was true for other food trucks as well.
 I believe the American public embraced and encouraged the funky and different food that was being served from a truck format because while the food was familiar in taste, it was unique in the presentation.
 Food trucks are amazing for innovation, and we’ve actually experimented with this by introducing LTOs to our trucks and restaurants at the same time.
 Oftentimes, the truck and stores have produced very different results, and actually skewed towards better acceptance on the trucks.”

 SAJJ Mediterranean first rolled onto the food truck scene in 2012 with a mission to serve food that is satisfying, transporting, and with flavors that provide an escape from the everyday.
 SAJJ’s Mediterranean and Middle Eastern menu offers bold entrees made with fresh, locally-sourced ingredients and is highly customizable to fit the preferences of each guest.
 What began as a single truck six years ago is now an ever-growing concept that includes two food trucks and seven stores throughout California.